If energy needs to be saved, there are good ways to do it.

 10. "It's time to replace 100 year old incandescent technology!"

-"All you lovers of old lamps don't understand what progress means!"
+"Lovers of old lamps don't understand what progress means!"

 Firstly, if it ain't broke, don't fix it.